Can You Sue A Doctor For A Misdiagnosis?

 In most personal injury cases, you initiate litigation by filing a Complaint that states the facts of your case and your request for monetary damages.
 Medical malpractice cases proceed differently, because you’re responsible for submitting an “Affidavit of Merit” within 60 days after the defendant responds to your Complaint.

 Though the legal requirements are complicated, you essentially need a licensed physician to swear under oath that you most likely have a case for medical malpractice.
+This hurdle is designed to knock out cases that are fraudulent or that are supported by only weak evidence.
+By working with an attorney, you can find an appropriate expert to sign an affidavit.

 Statutory Cap on Damages